BeauPrime/BeauRoutine/README.md

 ```csharp
 Routine.Stop( this, "MyCoroutine" );
 ```

+**Note:** Unity's built-in coroutines _will not pause_ while their host is inactive.
+By default, BeauRoutines _will pause_ in the same circumstances.
+If you are depending on the default Unity behavior, it is highly recommended you read the [Handles](#handles) section to understand how to enable it.

 ### Expanded Coroutine Syntax
 BeauRoutines allow for more flexibility when writing your coroutine logic.